 Children are taught through integrated topic work and cross-curricular themes as well as specific subject lessons.
 A high standard of achievement is expected in all subjects.
 It is appreciated, however, that some children experience learning difficulties and, wherever possible, additional support is given.
-Some children will be identified as having Special Educational Needs (SEN) and, in partnership with parents, work with members of the Special Needs Team.
+Some children will be identified as having Special Educational Needs and Disabilities (SEND) and, in partnership with parents, work with members of the Special Needs Team.

 The school is very active musically and encouragement is given to children to become instrumentalists and/or to join the school choir.

 Governors have approved the implementation of Health and Sex Education.
 This is not taught as a separate subject but is integrated within the National Curriculum programmes of study.